-"Educational exchange is important" Ambassador Roos @US Japan Council meeting (at 4:40 to 7:00 in particular)
+"Educational exchange is important" Ambassador Roos @US Japan Council meeting

 In recent years, the number of Japanese enrolled in US institutions has declined dramatically - alarming trend